-The future of your business depends on the code that is written today.
+The future of your business depends on the code that you write today.

 How?
 What?
 How does this even work?
 Who wrote this?
-These are, more often than not, the internal thoughts of a senior developer at CodeCoda when looking at a client’s legacy code for the first time.
+Often, these are the internal thoughts of a senior developer at CodeCoda when looking at a client’s legacy code for the first time.

-Lets begin by taking a couple of steps back.
-A client has approached us with their project idea, contracts have been signed, plans have been made, and now its time to code.
-Sometimes, this involves taking a client’s current codebase, and making the required upgrades for the future.
+Let’s begin by taking a couple of steps back.
+A client has approached us with their project idea, contracts are signed, plans are set, and now it’s time to write some code.
+Sometimes, this involves taking a client’s current codebase and making the required upgrades for the future.

-However, more often than not, there is the other side of the spectrum.
-Code, which is so badly written, that those “how”, “what” thoughts start to appear.
-It’s often the case that there has been an overly enthusiatic amateur at work with the code base.
-Amateur, in this sense, means that the author really didnt understand how to code.
+There is also the other side of the spectrum: code so poorly written that those “how,” “what” thoughts start to appear more frequently.
+Often, behind a clumsy code stands an overly enthusiastic amateur.
+We use “amateur” because the author didn’t understand how to code.
 The mortal danger here is that bad code can literally take down a business.

 Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.